mircealungu/student-projects/writing_guidelines/Favor_Present_Tense.md

 We use past tense for stories.

-We use present tense for describing processes, facts, knowledge, and data.
+We use present tense for describing processes, facts, and knowledge.

 A thesis or a paper is not a story.
 The reader does not care about your journey [1].
 They care about the knowledge you are sharing with them.
 And maybe about how to replicate or verify that knowledge.